smartface/router/README.md

 # Smartface Router

 ## ChangeLog

 - 1.2.0

   - Added Replace action to recall current route's lifescycle-methods
+    - You could find more in [Replace Example](https://github.com/smartface/router-test/blob/master/scripts/routes/replace.js)
   - Fix bug #25

 - [Read API Documentation](https://smartface.github.io/router/)
 - [Router Playground](https://github.com/smartface/router-test)

 # What is a Router

 Router is a concept that decouples application's page-routing logic than view layer in order to make application more

 - Manageable
 - Maintainable
 - Flexible for future growth and change